biocode3D/prufh/README.md

     It may be omitted to save space if the definition ends in a branch statement AND the next intruction is :CODE

+    The #include directive can be used to treat code in a separate file as if it were part of the including file.
+This is a good way to add your code to prufh.

     Exit prufh_term with "bye".

     Use the customary -h option for more information on the use of prufh.pl or prufh_term